writethedocs/www/docs/blog/donations-black-community.rst

 Matching donations made in support of the Black community
 =========================================================

-In recognition of `Juneteeth <https://en.wikipedia.org/wiki/Juneteenth>`_ here in the United States, we'd like to follow up on our :doc:`donation matching program </blog/we-stand-with-the-black-community>` for non-profit organizations supporting the Black community and their ongoing efforts.
+In recognition of `Juneteenth <https://en.wikipedia.org/wiki/Juneteenth>`_ here in the United States, we'd like to follow up on our :doc:`donation matching program </blog/we-stand-with-the-black-community>` for non-profit organizations supporting the Black community and their ongoing efforts.